-- 1. Provide emergency eyewash and shower stations with control mixing valves for tempered water for Process Areas and chemical areas, wherever required for safety protection. - 2.
-Emergency showers and eyewash stations shall be provided in accordance with ANSI Z358.1. - 3.
+- 1. Provide emergency eyewash and shower stations with control mixing valves for tempered water for Process Areas and chemical areas, wherever required for safety protection. - Emergency showers and eyewash stations shall be provided in accordance with ANSI Z358.1. - 3.
 Provide circulation loops as required to ensure prompt delivery of tempered water. - 4.
 Design the system to provide a minimum of a 15 minute flush/rinse, or longer as required / recommended by good industry practice or the Safety Material Data Sheets of the contaminant. - 5.
 Design the system to deliver water at 26.7 deg.
 Celsius (80 deg.
 Fahrenheit) and ensure that the safety mixing valve is pre-set by the manufacturer for the mixing temperature of cold and hot water supply. - 6.
-Provide a flow switch for the safety shower/eyewash.
+Provide a flow switch for the safety shower/eyewash. - An alarm signal shall be sent to the plant PCS to notify staff in the Control Room that the equipment is being used.